-Applications for new hackney carriage/PHV licences and for renewals will be checked on the NR3.

-Where an existing licence is revoked or an application for renewal or a new licence is refused, this will be recorded on NR3.
+applications for new hackney carriage/PHV licences and for renewals will be checked on the NR3 where an existing licence is revoked, or an application for renewal or a new licence is refused, this will be recorded on NR3.

 This authority, and other licensing authorities, will also be adding historic information on refusals and revocations of licences to the register.
-Historic data will not go back beyond the retention period of 25 years.
-Any relevant data entered onto NR3 which relates to existing licence holders may be considered as part of future renewal processes.

-The information recorded on NR3 will be limited to your:
+Historic data will not go back beyond the retention period of [25 years / the authority's own data retention period].
+As part of this process, it is intended that the details of your previous [licence revocation / refusal] will be added to the register in 28 days' time.

-name

-date of birth

-address and contact details

-national insurance number

-driving licence number

-decision taken

-the date of the decision

-the date decision was effective.
+The information recorded on NR3 in respect of your case is limited to: name date of birth address and contact details national insurance number driving licence number decision taken date of decision date decision effective.

 Information will be retained on NR3 for 25 years.

 Where an applicant's details are flagged on NR3 during a search, this will be followed up separately between the authorities.
 Any such request in relation to your record will be responded to in accordance with the authority's published policy at [details/link].
 Licensing authorities will still be required to consider each application on its own merits, but the introduction of NR3 will help ensure that they are able to do so on the basis of all the information that is relevant to an application.

 All data processing and sharing undertaken by this authority on the NR3, and with individual authorities in regard to entries on the NR3 will be undertaken in accordance with the Data Protection Act (DPA) and the General Data Protection Regulations (GDPR).
 The legal basis for processing this information is that it is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the licensing authority - that is, assessing whether an individual is a fit and proper person to hold a hackney carriage or PHV licence.
 It is not intended that any NR3 data will be transferred out of the United Kingdom.